AttorneyOnline/fantaconvert/README.md

 - Only one set of button icons is used, since a selection effect is applied to the icon procedurally.
-- Explicit lengths and delays in emotes are lost because the format does not support it.
-- Some AO1 assets use Windows-1252 or Windows-1251 (Cyrillic), so the encoding
-  must be inferred first and then converted to UTF-8.
 - Large GIFs ought to be converted to WebM first.
 This yields significant space savings.
 - Sound effects are extracted from the installation and placed on the asset.